 The image of Bagley shown here is from the Desmond Bagley collection at the Howard Gotlieb Archival Research Center at Boston University USA.
-Credited only with the copyright name of Bengt-Ove Tideman and no other details, information [1,2] confirms it was taken in Strängnäs, Sweden in May 1972 when Bagley visited a close personal friend; Iwan Hedman aka Iwan Morelius.
-Used by Collins Publishers as a publicity image for the release of The Tightrope Men in 1973, the photograph was again used in promotion material for the release of The Snow Tiger in 1975.
+Credited with the copyright name of Bengt-Ove Tideman, it was taken in Strängnäs, Sweden in the last week of May, or first week of June 1972, when Bagley visited Iwan Morelius (aka Iwan Hedman-Morelius), who was to become a close personal friend.
+The image was taken in Iwan’s dining room, at Flodins väg 5, by a photographer who worked for the local newspaper Strengnäs Tidning.
+Used by Collins Publishers as a publicity image for the release of The Tightrope Men in 1973, the photograph was again used in promotional material for the release of The Snow Tiger in 1975.

-Bagley visited again in February of 1975 spending this latter visit conducting research for his novel The Enemy, in which Morelius was to feature as a character.
+The Bagley’s visited again between 11 – 15 February 1976, to celebrate Inga’s 40th birthday and for Bagley to conduct research for his novel The Enemy, in which Morelius was to feature as a character.

 ‘I am Captain Morelius.’
 He had watchful grey eyes and a gun in a holster under his jacket.
 ‘You will come with me.’